 |---|---|---|

-The most elaborately timed day within Tihar is Lakshmi Puja, which falls on the Amavasya of Kartik — the darkest night of the month.
-The timing of Lakshmi Puja within the evening hours is muhurta-sensitive: the puja is performed at the precise moment of प्रदोष काल (Pradosh Kala), the sacred dusk period that begins roughly 45 minutes before sunset and extends 45 minutes after.
-Performing the puja outside this window — even on the correct Amavasya tithi — is considered suboptimal by traditional standards, which is why the specific time is usually confirmed from the panchang app or a family jyotishi before the evening ritual begins.
+The most elaborately timed day within Tihar is Lakshmi Puja, which falls on the Amavasya of Kartik, the darkest night of the month.
+The timing of Lakshmi Puja within the evening hours is muhurta-sensitive: the puja is performed during प्रदोष काल (Pradosh Kala), the sacred dusk period around sunset.
+The exact window is calculated by the panchang for the date and place, so families usually confirm the time from a panchang app or a family jyotishi before the evening ritual begins.

-Bhai Tika — the fifth day — is another muhurta-conscious ritual.
+Bhai Tika, the fifth day, is another muhurta-conscious ritual.
 The tika applied by sisters to their brothers is not merely ceremonial; in traditional practice, the specific time at which the first tika is applied is considered important for the brother's welfare in the coming year.
-Many families confirm the auspicious window for the first application from the panchang, and older sisters in particular may insist on a specific hour for the ceremony.
+Many families confirm the auspicious window from the panchang, and older sisters in particular may insist on a specific hour for the ceremony.

 Chhath, Teej and Other Tithi-Timed Festivals